WCCO (AM)

-WCCO (830 kHz) is a commercial AM radio station in Minneapolis, Minnesota, and owned by Audacy, Inc. Its studios and offices are located on Second Avenue South in Downtown Minneapolis.
-WCCO features a talk radio format, with frequent newscasts and sports programming.
-Local hosts are heard most hours of the day and evening, including Chad Hartman, Vineeta Sawkar, Paul Douglas, Jordana Green and Adam Carter, Jason DeRusha, and Henry Lake.
+WCCO (830 kHz) is a commercial AM radio station located in Minneapolis, Minnesota, and owned by Audacy, Inc. Its studios and offices are located on Second Avenue South in Downtown Minneapolis.
+WCCO features a news/talk format, with frequent newscasts and sports programming.
+Local hosts are heard most hours of the day and evening, including Chad Hartman, Vineeta Sawkar, Jordana Green, Adam Carter, Jason DeRusha and Lindsey Reiser.

-Overnight, two syndicated shows are carried: Our American Stories with Lee Habeeb and America in the Morning with John Trout.
+Late nights, three syndicated shows are carried: CBS Eye on the World with John Batchelor, Our American Stories with Lee Habeeb and America in the Morning with John Trout.
 World and national news is supplied by CBS News Radio.
 WCCO is the flagship radio station for the Minnesota Twins baseball team.

 WCCO is a Class A clear-channel station.
 With 50,000 watts of power (the maximum permitted) and a nondirectional signal, WCCO reaches much of Minnesota and parts of Wisconsin and Iowa by day, along with a wide area of the Central United States and Central Canada at night.
 The transmitter is located off Coon Rapids Boulevard at Lily Street NW in Coon Rapids.
-It is also heard on a digital subchannel on co-owned FM 102.9 KMNB-HD2.
+It is also heard on the second HD Radio channel of co-owned KMNB (102.9 FM).

 History

 Early years

 WCCO first signed on the air on September 4, 1922, as WLAG, known as "the Call of the North".
 The studios were in the Oak Grove Hotel near Loring Park in Minneapolis.
 The station soon had financial trouble and closed in 1924.
 Washburn Crosby Company, forerunner of General Mills, took over the station and switched the call sign to WCCO for the company's initials.
 Broadcasts resumed less than two months later on October 2, 1924, from its current transmitter site in Coon Rapids, and with studios in the then-new Nicollet Hotel.

 In 1927, WCCO was one of the original 21 stations of the NBC Red Network.
 It carried NBC's slate of dramas, comedies, news, sports, soap operas, game shows, and big-band broadcasts during the "Golden Age of Radio".
 CBS bought WCCO from General Mills in 1932, and switched its network affiliation to the CBS Radio Network.
 It remains a CBS affiliate.
+In 1932, Al Sheehan established the WCCO Artist's Bureau to manage the radio station talent.